 2. Using Software for Magnetic Field Simulation

 The ability to simulate and predict how magnetic fields act virtually is a huge leap forward.
 It has a big impact on many industries.
 But you don’t need to be an experienced engineer or magnetism expert to get the basics of these simulations.
-Here, we’ll look at some common software for magnetic field simulations and explain how these tools predict how magnets will act.
+Here, we’ll look at some common software for magnetic field simulations, including options you might see labeled as magnet simulation software or magnetic field modeling software, and explain how these tools predict how magnets will act.

 Autodesk Inventor

 This software is widely used for 3D modeling, including making digital models of magnets and magnetic assemblies.
-With Autodesk Inventor, you can design and see your magnet or assembly in action before simulating.
+With Autodesk Inventor, you can design and visualize your magnet or assembly in 3D before running magnetic field 3d simulation tasks (including full magnetic field simulation 3d post-processing views).

 EMS